Low-Tech Sustainability Hacks

 Why Sustainability Matters

-The stats are clear: the average American generates about 4.9 pounds of trash a day.
+The stats are clear: the average American generates about 4.9 pounds of trash per day.
 Globally, we’re using natural resources 1.7 times faster than the planet can regenerate them.
 Sustainability isn’t just a buzzword; it’s about ensuring that future generations inherit a livable world.

 By adopting these low-tech hacks, you’re taking tangible steps toward a more sustainable lifestyle.
 And as a bonus, you’ll keep more money in your pocket.
 Remember, sustainability isn’t about perfection.
 It’s about progress.
 Start small, stick with it, and watch as these simple changes add up to make a big difference.